Amazon Seller Central: A Comprehensive Tutorial

 Utilize Backend Keywords

-Amazon allows you to add keywords in the backend of your product listing.
+Amazon (AMZ) allows you to add keywords in the backend of your product listing.
 These are not visible to customers but help in improving searchability.
 Use keywords that are relevant to your product but not already used in the title or description.

 Handling Orders and Customer Service